magnusnil/QGIS-Processing/README.md

 # QGIS-Processing
 A collection of Processing models for QGIS 3

+Excel file to 2D points.model3
+Creates 2D points from coordinates in an excel file.
+Model output is:
+- 2D points

 Filter points based on distance from line.model3.
 Filters points based on distance from line.
 Created in QGIS 3.4.11.
 Model output is: